 What You Need to Qualify for a Mortgage

 Here’s a general list of what you need to qualify for a mortgage.
 Keep in mind that qualification requirements vary greatly by lender and loan type.

 In some cases, you won’t need all of these things, but it should certainly make life easier to satisfy everything on this list.

 - Credit History – minimum of 3 active tradelines with 2-year history on each (credit score minimums vary)

-- Assets – enough to cover down payment, closing costs, and at least two months of mortgage payments
+- Assets – enough to cover down payment, closing costs, and at least two months of mortgage payments (known as reserves)